-F1: Mercedes’ Antonelli wins in Japan to become youngest F1 leader
+Antonelli of Mercedes wins in Japan to become youngest F1 title leader

 Antonelli was in pole position for the second straight race, having become the youngest pole-sitter in F1 history in China.

-But the Italian had a shocking start, sinking down to sixth by the first corner.
+But the Italian had a shocking start, sinking to sixth by the first corner.

 Piastri took the early lead ahead of Leclerc, with Norris, Russell and Hamilton all overtaking Antonelli.

-Russell moved up the field to sit on Piastri’s tail as the game of cat-and-mouse began.
+Russell moved up the field to sit on Piastri’s tail as the game of cat and mouse began.

 Antonelli also made up lost ground, but a crash from Haas driver Ollie Bearman brought out the safety car midway through the race.